CDL-Quantum/CohortProject_2022/Week3_Olivia/INSTRUCTIONS.md

 $$

-For this task, research and implement the order-finding method on a quantum computer - there are multiple approaches!
+For this task, research and implement the order-finding method on a quantum computer.
 Apply your method in the larger context of Shor's algorithm, starting from the pseudocode below.
 Use you algorithm to factor the value `N = 91` from the previous task.

 ```